Munfred/genesimulator/README.md

 Users can model gene architectures by changing 5 rates for each gene locus: elongation, backtracking, binding, termination and abortion.
 The program output is a graphical representation of gene occupancy over time, a histogram of time interval between consecutive terminations, a histogram of the time taken per polymerase to transcribe the gene, and a graph of total terminated polymerases.

-For complete details see the [user guide](https://github.com/Munfred/genesimulator/blob/master/Gene_Simulator%20(2).pdf)
+For details on the math see the [genesimulator guide](https://github.com/Munfred/genesimulator/blob/master/Gene_Simulator%20(2).pdf)

+Note there are two scripts you can use: `genesimulator_simple.py` or `genesimulator_bistable.py` which has extra features described in the last section

 ## Modeling Framework